sfragkoul/sfragkoul.github.io/pages/home.md

 - the generation of synthetic biomedical in-silico data.

 {: .alert .alert-info}
-I am a proud member of the [Biodata Analysis Group](https://biodataanalysisgroup.github.io/) (aka Bioinformatics Lab)!
+I am a proud member of the [Bioinformatics Lab](https://biodataanalysisgroup.github.io/) at INAB|CERTH!